apify/crawlee/docs/guides/getting_started.md

 > Hey, guys, you know, it's cool that we can scrape the `<title>` elements of web pages, but that's not very useful.
 Can we finally scrape some real
 > data and save it somewhere in a machine readable format?
 Because that's why started reading this tutorial in the first place!

 We hear you young padawan!
 First, learn how to crawl, you must.
-Only then, save data, you can!
+Only then, walk through data, you can!

 ### Making a store crawler